enso-org/enso/doc/scala-style-guide.md

 be placed directly in the `org.enso` package instead of `org.enso.filemanager`.
 This is to avoid repetitious constructs like `org.enso.filemanager.FileManager`.

-The root directory for the project should follow the naming scheme of types.
-For example, if the project name is `File Manager`, then sources of the main package shall be located under path `FileManager\src\main\scala\org\enso\filemanager`.

 ### The Public API
 In order to produce as flexible a codebase as possible, we tend not to make use of access modifiers in our code (`public`, `private`, and so on).
 Instead, we